operator-DD3/ansicolors/README.md

 # ansicolors
-This simply is a table of shortcuts for ANSI Color Codes.
+This simply is a list of shortcuts for ANSI Color Codes.

 I have often found it very difficult to debug lua scripts containing ANSI Colors.
 This was designed to help with that.

 ### USAGE:
 local ansicolors = require('ansicolors')

-io.write(color.red,"Hello",color.blue ,", ",color.bgyellow, "World!",color.reset,"!!")
+io.write(red,"Hello",blue ,", ",bgyellow, "World!",reset,"!!")

+### Notes
+To use this just print or io.write the variable name of the color you want.
+For example if you want green text just print(green).
+Or if you want a blue background just print(bgblue).
+Don't forget to reset via print(reset).